jwnorman/dplyr/revdep/problems.md

 ## In both

+*   checking tests ...
+    ```
+     ERROR
+    Running the tests in ‘tests/testthat.R’ failed.
+    Last 13 lines of output:

+      Attaching package: 'DelayedArray'

+      The following objects are masked from 'package:matrixStats':

+          colMaxs, colMins, colRanges, rowMaxs, rowMins, rowRanges

+      The following object is masked from 'package:base':

+          apply

+      Error: package or namespace load failed for 'DESeq2' in loadNamespace(j <- imp[[1L]], c(lib.loc, .libPaths()), versionCheck = vI[[j]]):
+       there is no package called 'AnnotationDbi'
+      Execution halted
+    ```

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    ...

+    The following object is masked from 'package:dplyr':

+        count

+    Attaching package: 'DelayedArray'

+    The following objects are masked from 'package:matrixStats':

+        colMaxs, colMins, colRanges, rowMaxs, rowMins, rowRanges

+    The following object is masked from 'package:base':

+        apply

+    Quitting from lines 134-139 (biobroom_vignette.Rmd)
+    Error: processing vignette 'biobroom_vignette.Rmd' failed with diagnostics:
+    package or namespace load failed for 'DESeq2' in loadNamespace(j <- imp[[1L]], c(lib.loc, .libPaths()), versionCheck = vI[[j]]):
+     there is no package called 'AnnotationDbi'
+    Execution halted
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     'library' or 'require' call to ‘DESeq2’ in package code.